Where would we be without our mothers? Mothers keep the world on track. Mothers never stop caring. Mothers never stop giving.

 My late mother showed her love to me in delicious, unforgettable meals.
 Love and food are intricately linked.
 Can you think of anyone you really love that you have not eaten a meal with?
 Mother’s Day itself is a major time for families to gather with their mothers and eat together.

-My father keeps video records of our family gatherings.
+My late father kept extensive video records of our family gatherings.
 From looking at our family videos, you would think that all we ever do is celebrate and eat together.
 Good food is wonderful but without the presence of family and especially the mothers in our lives, food can leave you rather empty inside.
 Experts tell us that a lot of over-eating and under-eating has to do with deep love-deficits in our lives.

 When my father showed his appreciation to my mom, he often expressed it by taking the family out to the White Spot restaurant.
 The White Spot for me symbolized quality, caring, and family.
 The second favorite spot that my father brought us to was Yen Lock’s in Vancouver’s historic Chinatown.
 I initially used to stay at home with my grandmother, as I didn’t like Chinese food.
 Eventually I overcame my culinary aversion and joined my mother and family for the Yen Lock celebrations.
 Ironically Chinese food, especially chicken chow mein, is now my favorite meal!